Contact MHA Members

 MDHHS Coronavirus Disease Fact Sheet – Important information for the community about COVID-19.
 Also available in Spanish, Traditional Chinese, Simplified Chinese and Arabic.

 American Hospital Association (AHA) COVID-19 webpage – Updates from the AHA on COVID-19.

 CDC Coronavirus Disease webpage – The latest national developments and guidance from the CDC.
 Information for hospitals and healthcare providers is also available.

 World Health Organization COVID-19 webpage – International updates on COVID-19.

 Resources for the Media

-The MHA and Michigan hospitals are committed to keeping the public informed during the response to the COVID-19 outbreak.
-Resources are available below to assist reporters as they gather information for stories.
+The MHA and Michigan hospitals are committed to keeping the public informed during the response to the COVID-19 public health emergency.